By Eric Louw, M.Div. & Esther Louw

 82% of the world’s population does not speak English.
 Only 5% can speak English natively.2 This means a “KJV-only” position is unfeasible for most people.
 Subtract those who do not understand Elizabethan English, and probably only 1% of them can still understand the KJV.

 Do you have what it takes to be part of that 1%?
-Discover how you score in this quick, anonymous, 2-minute KJV Comprehension Challenge
+Discover how you score in this quick, anonymous, 2-minute KJV Comprehension Challenge (or see the results here).

 The KJV was originally written so “plow boys” could understand, yet today, this is no longer true.
 What the KJV beautifully did in its day to make the Bible accessible to all is no less needed today.